jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 -----
 MOUSEHOLE PRESS
+(alt text: This is the Mousehole Press logo.
+Next to a handwritten “Mousehole Press”, there is a cute little mouse in an orange sweater and blue jacket reading a book and leaning up against a twenty-sided die.)

 Hi, I’m Jack, a tabletop game designer from Southampton, England.
 I make small, story-driven games, games that you can play in an evening with some friends (or even on your own!).
 Over the past couple of years I've taken some of those games to Kickstarter.
 I launched the Artefact zine for Zinequest 2020, and it did gangbusters, much to my surprise!
 This gave me the confidence to fund the Orbital zine in August 2020—cementing my love for riso printing and fancy paper.
 Most recently, I funded Bucket of Bolts for Zinequest 2021, where it once again topped the charts!
 With Zinequest moving to August this year, I thought I'd take the opportunity to fund a card-based game instead, so here we are.